hasangokceoglu/nosql-challenge/README.md

 ## Part 2: Update the Database

-The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
-Make the following changes to the establishments collection:
+The magazine editors have some requested modifications for the database .
 An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
 It is included it the analysis.

 ## Part 3: Exploratory Analysis